PS662/Prototypes/bitcask_dictionary/README.md

 ```
 ## Fast Read

 To read and search you can use --fast-read flag.
-This loads the index in memory, this will considerably increase the lookup time.
+This loads the index in memory, this will considerably increase the lookup speed.

 This matters when you have large index size.